The Partial History of Serac Adventure Films

 With the help of business partner Dave D'Angelo, Serac Adventure Films ramped up into an exciting boutique production company.
 We pushed a stream of talented young filmmakers out into the world for ten years.
 The company headquarters occupied most of the office space on the second floor of a building overlooking Boulder's historic Pearl Street Mall.

-At this time, we also created the Adventure Film School, which, as it turns out, was one of the most rewarding projects of all.
+At this time, we also created the Adventure Film School, one of the most rewarding projects.
+Soon, we partnered with Outside Magazine and took students on wild adventures.
+The first was to the summit of Kilimanjaro, then to the Teva/GoPro Games in Vail, Bhutan, The Inca Trail in Peru, Everest Base Camp and more.
 There will never be a greater joy than sharing and seeing a person light up at the moment of understanding.
 We transferred ownership of the school to a friend and frequent participant, Nasa Koski, who now runs it as part of her company, Outdoor Momentum.

-In 2011, along with Erik Weihenmayer and Don Hahn of Disney fame, I produced and directed a film with wounded Iraq, and Afghanistan veterans called High Ground.
-The project was at a whole new level of production and both rewarding and challenging.
+In 2011, along with Erik Weihenmayer and Don Hahn of Disney fame, I produced and directed a film with wounded Iraq and Afghanistan veterans called High Ground.
+The project was at a whole new production level, both rewarding and challenging.
 It would lead to profound introspection about my place in the film business.

 We define our company's success with the films we have made and their impact on the world.
 The movies define success over time more than the size or the balance statement.
 Serac Adventure Films was an excellent incubator of many careers, and all involved are proud of their legacy.
 More recently, Serac and I have been working on carefully selected projects that might span several years.
 An example of this new way of working is our latest film, The Weight of Water, about Erik Weihenmayer kayaking the Grand Canyon.
-Produced by Julia and me out of our home office in Boulder, Colorado, we worked with people spread all over the USA.
+We worked with people spread all over the USA, produced by Julia and me out of our home office in Boulder, Colorado.
 Editors worked remotely from Ashland, New York, and Denver.
 The color correction happened in Brooklyn; we recorded the music in Burbank and mixed the sound at Skywalker Ranch near San Francisco.

-Film Festivals, especially the Mountain Film Festival in Banff, Alberta, has been a powerful inspiration and motivation since I first attended in 1992.
+Film Festivals, especially the Mountain Film Festival in Banff, Alberta, have been a powerful inspiration and motivation since I first attended in 1992.
 I had always looked up to the prize winners with envy and awe, never in my wildest dreams expecting to join them.
-This, even as I co-lead adventure filmmaking workshops concurrently with the Banff festival for 16 years with longtime friend Keth Partridge.
-Attending every year, I saw just how hard it is and how stiff the completion can be.
-Then to my delight and utter surprise, The Weight of Water did receive the 'Grand Prize' and the 'Best Film on Mountain Sports' in 2018.
+This, even as I co-lead adventure filmmaking workshops concurrently with the Banff festival for 16 years with longtime friend Kieth Partridge.
+Attending every year, I saw how hard and stiff the competition can be.
+Then, to my delight and utter surprise, The Weight of Water received the 'Grand Prize' and the 'Best Film on Mountain Sports' in 2018.
 It went from there to many more awards, mostly audience choice.
-I felt okay with that affirmation, shifting gears, moving to the country to be a mediocre farmer, and Dad to my three boys.
+I felt okay with that affirmation, shifting gears, moving to the country to be a mediocre farmer and Dad to my three boys.